FERPA

 Summary and Reminders

 There are many provisions for FERPA which are not presented in this document.
 A full copy of the law and various guidance documents published by the Federal government can be found here.
-It is important for everyone to be aware of and respect our students’ rights to privacy that FERPA was created to protect.
+It is important for all university employees to be aware of and respect our students’ rights to privacy that FERPA was created to protect.
 If you are in a situation where you believe you must share information, records, or identities of students, consider that there may be a FERPA-related reason that you should not do so.
 The best course of action is to release information only after you have taken the time to consult with an appropriate college official or supervisor.

 • Before releasing student directory information, check with the Office of Registration and Records to determine if a student has restricted access.